mugundhmuthuvel/zicodech-p1-2021/README.md

 - In the table I have used micro component - User to load the user data from the ```user/:id``` API and display his name
 - I have used SCSS to style as it is easy to create variables and import it wherever needed
 - Also I have used FontAwesome & Bootstrap for icons and some well-built CSS instead of writing everything from scratch given a week time
+- First page is the dashboard, and its just a simple landing page.
+- Second is the Tickets page, where ```/tickets``` API endpoint is hit to fetch all the requests from the account
+- Third, In every ticket row displayed in the table, an expand icon will be displayed, which on clicked will take you to the ticket detail page. where every ticket can be viewed in detail.
+And to return to the table, either the tickets icon in the side bar or the Back text link in the ticket detail page can be clicked.

 ## Packages used